mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/test-cases.md

 WHEN the Host Country EMR sends a GET request for the IPS JSON THEN the server responds with the IPS as a JSON

+Scenario: Retrieve IPS PDF request is sent
+GIVEN SHL Manifest is obtained
+WHEN the Host Country EMR sends a GET request for the IPS PDF THEN the server responds with the IPS as a PDF

 ```